 “I know what I have given you...
 I do not know what you have received," wrote Argentinia poet Antonio Porchia.
 You don't know what other people think of you, and if you're a writer, the chance that you become published, famous, loved, and acclaimed is not the reason to write.
 Blogging gives us writers a publishing flatform (I'm grateful for it.).
 Fame comes to a few, and even the famous are forgotten.
 Loved for your accomplishments?
 Well that is a tricky fickle pickle experience if you have no investment in losing your heart just because that's likely to happen whether you try to or not.
 Just look at the twelve year old September in Catherynne M. Valente's wonderful tale The Girl Who Circumnavigated Fairyland in a Ship of Her Own Making. "“One ought not to judge her: all children are Heartless.
 They have not grown a heart yet, which is why they can climb high trees and say shocking things and leap so very high grown-up hearts flutter in terror.
 Hearts weigh quite a lot.
 That is why it takes so long to grow one.
 But, as in their reading and arithmetic and drawing, different children proceed at different speeds.
 (It is well known that reading quickens the growth of a heart like nothing else.)
 Some small ones are terrible and fey, Utterly Heartless.
 Some are dear and sweet and Hardly Heartless At All.
 September stood very generally in the middle on the day the Green Wind took her, Somewhat Heartless, and Somewhat Grown.”
 When I bumped into Valente's Fairyland tale I was out looking for a few good quotes about wishing.
 I came across just the words I for which I was hunting,put it in the hidden captions of a post about a New Moon and followed my nose to our local library where I reserved The Girl Who circumnavigated Fairyland in a ship of Her Own Making and am thoroughly in love with September and her adventures.

 Before leaving for an adventure of his own with new people in our south Whidbey Island community Pete heated a large stone in water to tuck into an old sock.
 When the heart-shaped rock was ready he climbed the steps to the vardo and handed it to me wrapped in my old wool sock.
 "Put it under my feet," I said from under the heavy weight of comforter and blankets.
-He left me with a kiss and the promise of warm feet.
+He left me with a kiss and the promise of warm feet."It's all about relations," he said.
+"New friends."

 "Yes, I said, waiting for the heat to climb out of the rock and into my foot.
 We are growing a dream, imagining a community made up of younger people who are eager to explore their ideals.
 An aging population of community activists (us) needs to pass responsibilities on to a young generation.
 We're excited to envision and commit to this goal.
 Wendell Berry's lecture began to feed me inspiration as I composed a fundraising letter to hire an intern at our local Tilth organization.
 It was Wendell Berry's example and passion that fueled the creation of the Washington Tilth Assoication back in the 1974 when he spoke at the Spokane symposium "Agriculture for a Small Planet."
 In 1974 I lived just across the Salish Sea from my present Whidbey Island home.
 I lived a life as a new mother, and wife to another man.
 Pete was not even a smatter of a dream yet.
 My imagination would need to grow into a place where that was possible.